-If you know exactly what you plan is, then it’ll be easier to stick to a time schedule.
+If you know exactly what your plan is, then it’ll be easier to stick to a time schedule.
 We wanted to get there as soon as possible so we could spend more time exploring what Washington D.C. had to offer.
 By mapping out our trip ahead of time, we could plan on where we would stop to keep on schedule.
-Of course if you aren’t trying to get to your final destination quickly, allow room for impromptu stops along the road!
+Of course, if you aren’t trying to get to your final destination quickly, allow room for impromptu stops along the road!

 While paper maps are still great, I highly recommend using a GPS especially if you want to explore along the way.
 Our favorite is the Garmin.
 It’s the only brand we’ve ever used!

 If you are traveling by car, then you probably only have limited space to pack your luggage.
 Try not to take anything you don’t think you’ll use.
 If you have to question it, then you probably don’t need it!
 Pick up travel-size items so they take up less space and you can toss them at the hotel before you leave.
 (This will also leave you room for anything you might purchase while on vacation!).
 Check with the hotel beforehand to see if they have a hairdryer and iron so you can leave those bulky items behind.
 (Not that I iron on vacation!).

 I have a travel bag with travel toothbrushes, small hairbrushes, and travel-size items that I refill at home, sample packs I receive in the mail, and items like that always ready to go!
 I also make the kids (and my husband!) pick out one pair of shoes they can wear all week and that’s all we take.
 Shoes take up too much room!

 Pack up the car as much as you can the night before so you can avoid the chaos in the morning and you’ll be less likely to forget something!